Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Changes in sexual function.
 Treatment for prostate cancer may affect your sexual function.
-This includes your interest in sex (sex drive).
-And it includes erectile dysfunction (ED).
-ED is trouble getting or keeping an erection.
+This includes your interest in sex or sex drive.
+And it also includes erectile dysfunction (ED).
+This is when you have trouble getting or keeping an erection.
 Often, these problems can be treated.
 The type of treatment you receive, your age at diagnosis, and your sexual function before treatment can all affect your risk of ED and changes in sex drive after cancer therapy.
 Talk with your urologist for help.
-And talk to your partner about ways to make sure your relationship is satisfying for both of you.
+And talk with your partner about ways to make sure your relationship is satisfying for both of you.